|| Artist Statement

 Biography ||

-Claira Barilar (that’s Buh-Lahr) (b.
-1988) is a Northern Appalachian painter, illustrator, cat mom, and educator living and working in Pittsburgh, Pennsylvania, USA.
-She holds an MFA in Painting from Edinboro University (Edinboro, PA USA) and a BFA in Studio Art from Indiana University of Pennsylvania (Indiana, PA USA).
-She has been featured on the Create Magazine podcast, in issue 13 of Create Magazine, volume 38 of Studio Visit Magazine, and various other publications.
+Claira Barilar (b.
+1988) is a Northern Appalachian painter, mixed media artist, and educator living and working in Pittsburgh, Pennsylvania, USA.
+She holds an MEd in Art Education from Carlow University (Pittsburgh, PA USA), an MFA in Painting from Penn West University (Edinboro, PA USA), and a BFA in Studio Art from Indiana University of Pennsylvania (Indiana, PA USA).
+She has been featured on the Create Magazine podcast, in issue 13 of Create Magazine, volume 38 of Studio Visit Magazine, and myriad publications since 2016.
 She has shown work regionally and internationally, including virtual exhibitions with PxP Contemporary and the Associated Artists of Pittsburgh, the longest standing arts organization in the USA.
 She has completed residencies at SparkBox Studio in Picton, Ontario, Canada and the Vermont Studio Center in Johnson, VT, USA.

-When she isn’t creating art or educating/inspiring Pittsburgh youth in her role as the Youth & Arts Program Coordinator for the Manchester Craftsmen’s Guild, Claira can be found with her crystals or deep in a good book.
-She is a lover of animals, the magic of everyday life, nature, good music, muppets, and warm beverages.
+When she isn’t creating or teaching visual arts and jewelry/metal smithing to her high schoolers, Claira can be found with her crystals or deep in a good book.
+She is a lover of animals, the magic of everyday life, nature, good music, muppets, and iced coffee.
 Originally from just outside of Punxsutawney, PA, Claira holds a deep love and respect for the rural, wild Pennsylvania hills, and can tell you a good ghost story or two, Lord willin’ and the creek don’t rise.